thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-optimize.md

 redirect_from:
 - /6.3.0/end-user/search/searchiq-optimize.html
 - /6.3.0.CU1/end-user/search/searchiq-optimize.html
-- /6.3.1.CU1/end-user/search/searchiq-optimize.html
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-{% include deprecation.html content="This feature is now deprecated.
-You may not use it starting with release 7.0.
-For details, see Deprecation announcements." %}

 SearchIQ is in <span class="label label-beta">Beta</span>.

 {% include note.html content="SearchIQ is turned off by default, you can have ThoughtSpot Support enable it for you.
 SearchIQ is only available in English." %}